metal-toolbox/mctl/docs/mctl_edit_firmware-set.md

 Edit a firmware set

 ```
-mctl edit firmware-set [flags]
+mctl edit firmware-set --set-id SETID [flags]
 ```

 ### Options

 ```
-      --add-firmware-uuids strings      UUIDs of firmware to be added to the set
+      --add-firmware-ids strings      comma separated list of firmware IDs to be added
   -h, --help                          help for firmware-set
-      --labels stringToString           Labels to assign to the firmware set - 'vendor=foo,model=bar' (default [])
+  -l, --labels stringToString         Labels to assign to the firmware set - 'vendor=foo,model=bar' (default [])
-      --name string                     Update name for the firmware set
+  -n, --name string                   New name of the firmware set
-      --remove-firmware-uuids strings   UUIDs of firmware to be removed from the set
+      --remove-firmware-ids strings   comma separated list of firmware IDs to be removed
-      --uuid string                     UUID of firmware set to be edited
+      --set-id string                 [required] ID of the firmware set
 ```

 ### Options inherited from parent commands

 ```
-      --config string   config file (default is $XDG_CONFIG_HOME/mctl/config.yml)
+  -c, --config string   config file (default is $XDG_CONFIG_HOME/mctl/config.yml)
       --reauth          re-authenticate with oauth services
 ```